 RESEARCH INTERESTS: Ethics (especially medical ethics); American philosophy (especially the philosophy of Charles

-ORGANIZATIONS: Webmaster of the Charles S. Peirce Society; secretary-treasurer of the Charles S. Peirce Foundation; and a member of the Society for the Advancement of American Philosophy and the American Association of University Professors.
+ORGANIZATIONS: Secretary-treasurer of the Charles S. Peirce Foundation; and a member of the Society for the Advancement of American Philosophy and the American Association of University Professors.

 Introduction to Philosophy (PHIL 2010, Summer 2010)